MicrosoftDocs/learn/learn-pr/mec/navigate-microsoft-learn-for-educators-school-leaders/includes/5-navigate-your-learn-profile.md

 ## Changing your personal info, username and URL

-Select "Settings" in the left hand menu to open your profile settings options.
+Select "Settings" in the left-hand menu to open your profile settings options.

 Here you can change your:
-- Profile picture - the avatar image displayed for your profile
+- Profile picture - The avatar image displayed for your profile
-- Username/URL - this is the link that you can provide others to access your public profile
+- Username/URL - The link that you can provide others to access your public profile
-- Display name - This is the name associated with your profile.
+- Display name - The name associated with your profile.

 > [!IMPORTANT]
 > By default your Learn profile is public but you can use private mode to restrict what others can see.
 When private mode is on, Learn badges, trophies, and Q&A contributions are hidden on your public profile.